-Section 10 of this bill prohibits a landlord from charging a tenant for rent or physical damages to commercial premises except under certain circumstances.
+prohibits a landlord from charging a tenant for rent or phys

+ages to commercial premises except under certain circumstances.]
 Existing law prohibits a landlord from interfering in certain matters with a tenant's use of commercial premises.
-Existing law also requires a landlord or a landlord's agent who has changed the door locks of a commercial tenant who is delinquent in paying rent to place a written notice for a period of not less than 5 business days on the front door of the premises.
-(NRS 118C.200) Section 13 of this bill eliminates this minimum posting period and authorizes a tenant to terminate the lease if the landlord or the landlord's agent violates the provisions of section 13.

-Existing law sets forth a process for a tenant to recover possession of commercial premises from which a landlord has locked the tenant out.
-(NRS 118C.210) Section 14 of this bill revises these provisions to authorize a tenant to file a verified complaint for reentry in district court.
-Section 14 eliminates a requirement that a court issue an order requiring a tenant who is reasonably believed to have been unlawfully locked out to post a bond in an amount equal to 1 month of rent.
-Section 14 also extends the period after the filing of a tenant's verified complaint for reentry in which a court must hold a hearing when so requested by a landlord and provides for the rendering of a judgment for court costs against a landlord who fails to timely request such a hearing.
+Existing law also requires a landlord or a landlord's agent who has changed the door locks of a commercial tenant who is delinquent in paying rent to place a written notice for a period of not less than 5 business days on the front door of the premises \( \frac{1}{2} \) which states information regarding how a tenant may obtain a new key.
+(NRS 118C.200) Section 13 of this bill eliminates this minimum posting period . [and] Additionally, section 13 requires a landlord to provide a tenant with written notice of delinquency in paying rent and of the landlord's intent to change the door locks by certified mail at least 3 days before changing the door locks of the tenant.
+Further, section 13 authorizes a tenant to terminate the lease if the landlord or the landlord's agent violates the provisions of section 13. district court.
+Section 14 climinates a requirement that a court issue an order requiring a tel is reasonably believed to have been unlawfully locked out to post a bond verified complaint for reentry in which a court must hold a hearing when so requested by a landlord and provides for the rendering of a judgment for court costs against a landlord who fails to timely request such a hearing.
 Section 14 further provides for the punishment of a party for contempt of court.
-Finally, section 14 establishes the amount of the fee for filing a verified complaint for reentry and provides for the deferment and waiver of certain fees and costs under certain circumstances.
+Finally, section 14 establishes the amount of the fee for filing a verified complaint for reentry and provides for the deforment and waiver of certain fees and costs under certain circumstances.

 Existing law sets forth provisions that authorize a landlord to dispose of abandoned property left on commercial premises by a tenant under certain circumstances.
-(NRS 118C.230) Section 15 of this bill requires a landlord to take reasonable steps to determine whether the abandoned personal property is subject to a perfected lien or security interest and, if so, to notify the holder of the lien or interest of the abandonment.
+(NRS 118C.230) Section 15 of this bill requires a landlord to talke reasonable steps to determine whether the abandoned personal property is subject to a perfected lien or security interest and, if so, to notify the holder of the lien or interest of the abandonment.

-Section 17 of this bill repeals provisions governing the jurisdiction of courts over certain actions relating to commercial premises and the applicability of certain judicial doctrines in such actions.
+- Section 17 of this bill repeals previsions governing the jurisdiction of courts over certain actions relating to commercial premises and the applicability of certain judicial doctrines in such actions.]